Basic Kirwan injectivity and its applications: Main example: symplectic toric quasifolds

+In view of Corollary \ref{main-iso2}, we will simply define the Hodge number $h^{p, q}$ of the symplectic toric quasifold $M/N$ to be $h^{p,q}(M, \mathcal{F})$.
 An easy application of the presymplectic slice theorem \cite[Theorem C.5.1]{LS17} shows that the Hamiltonian $T^d$-action on $(M,\mathcal{F})$ has only finitely many fixed leaves.
-As an immediate consequence of Corollary \ref{isolated-fixed-leave} we have the following result on the basic Hodge numbers of a symplectic toric quasifold.
+As an immediate consequence of Corollary \ref{isolated-fixed-leave} we have the following result. \begin{cor} Let $(M,\mathcal{F})$ be the transversely K\"ahler foliation constructed out of a non-rational simple polytope $\Delta$ as above.
+Then we have that $h^{p,q}(M,\mathcal{F})=0$ when $p\neq q$. \end{cor}